benedond/benedond.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
 I am Ondřej Benedikt.
 Currently, I am optimization systems developer at [ČEZ](https://www.cez.cz) specializing in unit-commitment problem and mathematical modeling.
-My primar working agenda include long-term unit-commitment modeling, and optimization of hydropower plants.
+My primary working agenda include long-term unit-commitment modeling, and optimization of hydropower plants.

 a Ph.D. student at the [Faculty of Electrical Engineering](https://fel.cvut.cz/cz/), [CTU](https://www.cvut.cz/en) in Prague.
 Also, I work as a research assistant at [Czech Institute of Informatics, Robotics and Cybernetics](https://www.ciirc.cvut.cz/), CTU in Prague.